Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Warp-U Sampling and Estimation Methods

-The bottom right panel of Figure~\ref{fig:warpuexample} illustrates the result of the two-step stochastic transformation $\sG_{ \psi',\psi}= \sH_{\psi'}\circ \sF_\psi $ applied to $\pi$, using the $\phi_{\text{mix}}$ in the top left panel.
-The transformation exactly recovers the original density $\pi$ (the solid black curve).
-More importantly, the transformation swaps probability masses among the original components of $\pi$, which are coloured in the top right panel.
-In the bottom right panel of Figure~\ref{fig:warpuexample}, the shaded regions indicate the proportion of density contributed from each original component of $\pi$ with the corresponding colour.
+The bottom right panel of Figure~\ref{fig:warpuexample} illustrates the result of the two-step stochastic transformation $\sG_{ \zeta',\zeta}= \sH_{\zeta'}\circ \sF_\zeta $ applied to $\pi$, using the Gaussian mixture distribution $\phi_{\text{mix}}^{\rm gauss}$ in the top left panel.
+The transformation exactly recovers the original density $\pi$.
+More importantly, the transformation swaps probability masses among the original components of $\pi$, which are colored in the top right panel.
+In the bottom right panel of Figure~\ref{fig:warpuexample}, the shaded regions indicate the proportion of density contributed from each original component of $\pi$ with the corresponding color.
 At most $\vtheta$ locations, there is a considerable amount of density transported from each of the original components of $\pi$.
-A significant consequence is that by repeatedly applying the random transformation $\mathcal{G}$ to $\pi$ the mass between its components gets quickly mixed.
+Consequently, iteratively applying $\mathcal{G}$ to $\pi$ results in the mass between its components mixed rapidly.